Toyosi Olusanya: Houston Dynamo

 On 23 April 2025, Olusanya signed for Major League Soccer side Houston Dynamo for an undisclosed six-figure fee, signing a contract until June 2026 with the option to extend for a further two years.

-Doncaster Rovers loan
+Loans to Doncaster Rovers and Aberdeen

 On 30 August 2025, Olusanya joined League One club Doncaster Rovers on loan until 6 January 2026.
+Olusanya was again sent out on loan on 23 January 2026, returning to the Scottish Premiership to join Aberdeen.

 Personal life

 Born in England, Olusanya is of Nigerian descent.